Enhancing Visual Place Recognition via Fast and Slow Adaptive Biasing in Event Cameras: Experimental setup

 \subsection{Robot platform}

 We mount an iniVation DAVIS346 event camera \cite{berner2013240} in the front of an AgileX Scout Mini mobile robot such that the camera faces in the direction of motion (Figure~\ref{fig:setup}, left).
-We ensure that the camera focus remains constant in all our experiments, and utilize manual changes in camera aperture to simulate various environment brightness conditions (Figure~\ref{fig:setup}, right).
+We ensure that the camera focus remains constant in all our experiments, and use manual changes in camera aperture to simulate various environment brightness conditions (Figure~\ref{fig:setup}, right).
+While no deliberate changes in the light source positions were introduced, they might have occurred naturally as the dataset was collected over a prolonged time.
+Although Active Pixel Sensor (APS) grayscale images and Inertial Measurement Unit (IMU) data were also recorded along with the event data, they were not used in the experiments.

 Pseudo ground truth robot positions in a fixed world frame are obtained using the SLAM Toolbox ROS package \cite{macenski2021slam}, which runs a full SLAM pipeline that takes the raw odometry from the wheel-encoders and LiDAR data as input to provide accurate ground truth position information in a global coordinate frame in a pre-mapped environment.